Chapter 9 Reasoning and Decision Making

 Correct Judgements | 97 % correctly identify as valid. | 60% correctly identify as valid. | 40% correctly identify as invalid. | 40% correctly identify as invalid. |

 As we can see, the validity of the syllogisms with valid conclusions is easier to judge correctly than the validity of the syllogisms with invalid conclusions.
 The conclusion in the instance of the modus ponens is apparently valid.
-In the example it is very clear that Knut’s wife needs an umbrella if it is raining.
+In the example it is very clear that you need an umbrella if it is raining.

 The validity of the modus tollens is more difficult to recognize.
-Referring to the example, if Knut’s wife does not need an umbrella it can’t be raining.
+Referring to the example, if you do not need an umbrella it can’t be raining.
 The first premise says that if it is raining, she needs an umbrella.
-So the reason for Knut’s wife not needing an umbrella is that it is not raining.
+So the reason for not needing an umbrella is that it is not raining.
 Consequently, the conclusion is valid.

 The validity of the remaining two kinds of conditional syllogisms is judged correctly by only 40% of people.
 If the method of denying the antecedent is applied, the second premise says that it is not raining.
-But from this fact it does not follow logically that Knut’s wife does not need an umbrella— she could need an umbrella for another reason, such as to shield from the sun.
+But from this fact it does not follow logically that you do not need an umbrella: you could need an umbrella for another reason, such as to shield from the sun.

-Affirming the consequent in the case of the given example means that the second premise says that Knut’s wife needs an umbrella, but again the reason for this can be circumstances apart from rain.
+Affirming the consequent in the case of the given example means that the second premise says that you need an umbrella, but again the reason for this can be circumstances apart from rain.
 So, it does not logically follow that it is raining.
 Therefore, the conclusion of this syllogism is invalid.

 The four kinds of syllogisms have shown that it is not always easy to make correct judgments concerning the validity of the conclusions.
 The following passages will deal with other errors people make during the process of conditional reasoning.